alane0101/getting_cleaning_data_project/README.md

 The 'merged' object returns a dataframe that satisfies the first three (3) conditions.
 The 'tidy_avg' relies on 'merged' to satisfy the fourth (4) requirement.

 The _run_analysis.R_ script relies on relative paths.
-All necessary files, including the script, are located in the *_UCI HAR Dataset_* folder.
+All files it calls are located in the *_UCI HAR Dataset_* folder.